 By eating organic, you also are saying “no” to GMO (genetically modified organisms).
 Many genetically engineered crops were created to be much more tolerant of pesticides, so you’re getting even more vibration-lowering toxic chemicals when you consume foods grown using them.
 In most cases – with food, the closer to Nature, the healthier it is for you.

 Regular physical activity is the absolute best thing you can do to protect your health and heal your body.
 Studies have repeatedly shown that exercise reduces the incidence of heart disease, diabetes, and osteoporosis.
 It also protects against cancer, depression, cognitive decline, and Parkinson’s and Alzheimer’s diseases.
 And of course, it bolsters endurance, strengthens muscles, and boosts immunity.

 The best exercise for you is the one you will actually do and stick with long term.
 I personally love walking and dancing.
 I also do yoga to stay flexible and Pilates for core strength.
 Find something that you enjoy and do it often.
 (Remember, if you have not been active for a while, talk to your doctor before beginning a rigorous program.)

-4. Supplement with Specific Nutrients
+4. Get Some Sun and Supplement with Specific Nutrients